APOLLO: SGD-like Memory, AdamW-level Performance: Experiments

 \paragraph{Main Results.} As shown in Table~\ref{tab:commonse_sense} and Table~\ref{tab:fine_tuning_mmlu}, \name consistently matches or outperforms other baselines, achieving up to an $1.01$ average accuracy improvement over full-rank AdamW on common-sense reasoning tasks.
-Notably, compared to AdamW, \name requires only one-quarter of the memory overhead for optimization states, while \namec uses a rank of 1, resulting in negligible memory costs for optimization states.
+Notably, compared to AdamW, \name requires only a rank-32 space for optimization states, while \namec uses a rank of 1, resulting in negligible memory costs for optimization states.
 Despite this, both approaches deliver a clear margin of accuracy improvement over AdamW on commonsense tasks while maintaining comparable performance on the MMLU tasks.